 There are risks that people face during the application process, especially when subjected to a thorough evaluation by the USCIS.
 Each application will be reopened, which includes a thorough review the history of an immigration file and will be checked to determine whether the individual deserves the immigration benefits received.

 If something troublesome arises, such as a criminal record, fraudulent activity, long trips outside the US, or history of drug abuse, the USCIS may take action and place the applicant in removal proceedings or possibly strip their status as a US permanent resident.

 With various situations causing trouble for would-be naturalization applicants, the procedures for citizenship/naturalization have become complex and stressful.
 Therefore, it is important to have legal guidance from a knowledgeable attorney.

-There is no substitute for a consultation with a skilled Lombard citizenship lawyer to examine the safeties of applying and to assist with developing a strategy to proceed forward.
+There is no substitute for a consultation with a skilled Lombard naturalization lawyer.
 For more information, call today.